 Enter Rare.
-Best known for their work on Nintendo platformers pre-2000s, Rare created iconic franchises such as Banjo-Kazooie, the modern template for Donkey Kong games and even had a licensed mega hit with Goldeneye 007.
+Best known for their work on Nintendo platformers pre-2000s, Rare created iconic franchises such as Banjo-Kazooie, the modern template for Donkey Kong games and even had a licensed mega-hit with Goldeneye 007.
 Following a failed acquisition bid from Activision, Rare was taken over by Microsoft in September 2002.
 In 2006 Rare released Viva Piñata, a colorful game that reviewed positively but sold poorly.
 Several Rare employees criticized Microsoft for failing to promote the game.
-This led to Rare’s founders, Chris and Tim Stamper leaving the company on January 2nd 2007.
+This led to Rare’s founders, Chris, and Tim Stamper leaving the company on January 2nd, 2007.
 Following a string of titles that failed commercially, Microsoft decided to restructure Rare in 2010.
 Scott Henson, one of the designers of the Xbox 360 and Kinect hardware became the new Studio Head.
-Rare’s new focus became Xbox Live Avatars and games for the motion controlled based Kinect accessory.
+Rare’s new focus became Xbox Live Avatars and games for the motion-controlled based Kinect accessory.
 The first game, Kinect Sports, sold over three million copies and was considered a huge success.
-However the sequel, Kinect Sports Rivals, released at the same time that Microsoft began to abandon the Kinect, thus dooming the game to fail.
+However, the sequel, Kinect Sports Rivals, released at the same time that Microsoft began to abandon the Kinect, thus dooming the game to fail.
 Rare underwent even more staff changes and released the exceptional Rare Replay Collection to mark their 30th anniversary.
 This is a compilation of the majority of the developer’s best titles and is a must own for anyone who loves platformers or has an Xbox One.
-On March 20th 2018 Rare released Sea of Thieves.
-Considering it was marketed by Xbox as “the best game that Rare has ever made” it’s no surprised that fans had sky high expectations.
+On March 20th, 2018 Rare released Sea of Thieves.
+Considering it was marketed by Xbox as “the best game that Rare has ever made” it’s no surprise that fans had sky-high expectations.
 The game currently has a respectable 70/100 on Metacritic.